Aleosiss/rising_tides/ReadMe.md

 - Marksman:
 	- nothing
 - Gatherer:
 	- Let's try to move away from scanning protocol-- it's ugly and unimmersive.
-Instead, we'll directly set the visibility in RTEffect_MobileSquadViewer.]
+Instead, we'll directly set the visibility in RTEffect_MobileSquadViewer.
+	- More investigation seems to indicate that ObjectMoved will trigger on each tile, good for Over The Shoulder.
+Set the Tile Listener to slightly higher priority than the ObjectMoved listener.
 	- Investigate bug related to removing Aura Effects; first try removing Guardian Angel to see if that is the cause
 	- Triangulation
 	- AbilitySet
 - General:
 	- Animations/Visuals
 	- Meld respond to feedback event
-	- implement new RTEffectBuilder class: https://hastebin.com/retolosoki.js
+	- implement new RTEffectBuilder class: https://hastebin.com/raxahacezo.uc
 		- replace effects in various abilitysets with constructors from the builder/factory class
+	- implement configuration for RTEffectBuilder
-	- implement new TargetAbility condition: https://hastebin.com/eleboyigib.js
+	- implement new TargetAbility condition: https://hastebin.com/eleboyigib.uc
 	- i may have broken the feedback panic visualization, investigate

 ###### Current Table